Purchasing a new home? Learn about Ontario's New Home Warranty.

 One of the great advantages of buying a brand new home is a warranty.
-Purchasing a home is a significant investment, and you want to make sure it is well protected.
+Purchasing a home is a huge investment and you want to make sure it is well protected.
 As you look at homes and get to know the builders in your community, consider the warranty carefully.

 Is a new home warranty mandatory?
-In Ontario builders have to provide homebuyers with a third-party warranty.
-For homebuyers, the choice is easy-you want to buy your home from a professional builder with a solid reputation, excellent after-sales service and a third-party warranty.
+In Ontario, builders have to provide homebuyers with a third-party warranty.
+For homebuyers, the choice is easy!

-As a minimum, a new home warranty generally includes deposit insurance and protection against defects in work and materials as well as major structural defects.
+As a minimum, a new home warranty generally includes deposit insurance and protection against defects in work and materials, and protection against major structural defects.
 Additional coverage may include defects in your home’s mechanical systems or building envelope.
 Some warranties include living expenses to offset the cost of temporary accommodations, moving and storage if you cannot occupy your home due to builder failure or warranty repairs.
 You may also be able to upgrade a “basic package” and get extended coverage.